 Camping in Brittany with Eurocamp offers a completely carefree holiday experience.
 If you’re into bucket and spades there’s mile after mile of sandy beaches, rockpools, lighthouses and sailing regattas in the summer.
 If you’re into ice buckets and white wine, there’s chic towns and peaceful hamlets where you can goggle at traditional Breton costumes and lace headdresses being worn from a seaside restaurant.

 Brittany is the market garden of France.
 You won’t find better vegetables and fruit in season.
-The seafood is the best in France and compares with the finest in the world.
+The seafood is the best in France and compares with the finest in the world, what more could you want on the doorstep of your Eurocamp campsite?
 The region is famous for its cider and muscadet and crêpes, as well as gateau Breton, a rich buttery cake found in every self-respecting boulangerie.
 For a thrilling filling try 'Kig ha Farz', a bag pudding with lamb stew.